Friendly0Fire/railjack_guide/content/guide/begin.md

 ##### General route

 If you don't really know what you prefer, this is a good start.
-You will rapidly gain the ability to board enemy stations and Crewships, use the Tunguska Cannon, efficiently fire the Turrets, and craft basic resources at the Forge in a pinch.
+You will rapidly gain the ability to board enemy stations and Crewships, use the Tunguska Cannon, efficiently fire the Turrets, and craft basic consumables at the Forge in a pinch.

 {{<table class="route-table table-striped simple-scrollbars">}}
 | IP | 1 | 2 | 4 | 5 | 7 | 9 | 13 | 21 | 25 | 33 | 49 | 53 | 61 | 77 | 78 | 80 |